02.11.26

 We all do it – we see a video showing off some item we’ve never thought about and now we must have it, or we’re walking through Target and just happen upon the seasonal section.
 Here are some quick tips for getting impulse shopping under control this holiday season:

 We can’t talk about budgeting for the holidays without mentioning credit card debt.
 Running up card balances can bring a holiday debt hangover.
-According to Nerdwallet, 31% U.S. consumers still had credit card debt from previous holiday shopping and travel going into the most recent holiday season.
+According to NerdWallet, 31% U.S. consumers still had credit card debt from previous holiday shopping and travel going into the most recent holiday season.
 That's a lot of accrued interest, making the holidays even more expensive after they're over.

 Holiday planning and spending doesn’t have to mean stress and debt.
 The holidays are for spending time with people you love, eating the food you love, and doing the things you love.
 With our holiday budget tips, make it a time for a bill statement that you’ll actually love.